 If they know that you will be easy to argue with, they will want to try.
 They are likely to blow the conflict out of proportion and sustain them for longer than needs be, simply because they can get away with it.
 Let them know you are happy to debate in a calm and collected way and they will probably move on fairly swiftly.

-These conflict resolution techniques can help you stop an argument with high conflict personalities or drama queens.
+These techniques can help you stop an argument and achieve conflict resolution with high conflict personalities or drama queens.
 However, the tactics shouldn’t put you off engaging with these personality types.
 With their flaws also comes positives.

 High conflict personalities are also more likely to challenge pre-existing systems and authority, which is often necessary for progress.
 On a personal level, sometimes it’s good to be challenged.
 It helps us form new opinions and stops us resting on our laurels.